IzzyLeech/Do-you-know-Al/README.md

 ## Design Choices

 ### Fonts
 I have used [Google Fonts](https://fonts.google.com/ "Google Fonts") to change my fonts from the standard fonts that are supplied in VS Code.
-The fonts that have used are [Playfair Display](https://fonts.google.com/specimen/Playfair+Display?query=playfair) which will be the main font of the quiz, reasons for using it are for its simple quality and easy on the eyes readability.
+The fonts that have used are [Playfair Display](https://fonts.google.com/specimen/Playfair+Display?query=playfair) which will be the main font of the quiz, reasons for using it are its simple quality and easy of the eyes readability.
 The other font that I will use is [Poppins](https://fonts.google.com/specimen/Poppins?query=poppins), reasons for using it are for the placement on the main header so it can stand out from the main body font.

 ### Colors
-In deciding what color I want to use for my website, I wanted to base it on the theatrical released poster for the movie Scarface that starrted Al Pacino.
-The main color code for the poster is the two tone of black and white while the font is dark red with the outline of the lettering is gold.
-When deciding how to implement these color in my quiz my main reference will be the poster.
-The website I used to comlpy these colors was [color-hex](https://www.color-hex.com/).
+In deciding what color I want to use for my website, I wanted to base it on the theatrically-released poster for the movie Scarface which starred Al Pacino.
+The main color code for the poster is the two-tone black and white while the font is dark red with the outline of the lettering gold.
+When deciding how to implement these colors in my quiz my main reference will be the poster.
+The website I used to comply these colors was [color-hex](https://www.color-hex.com/).
 I used [WebAIM](https://webaim.org/) to check if the contrast would pass the test if the colors where compatible.
 The result for the main two color that will be used are [here](wireframe/contrast-checker-1.png).
 Other result for secondary color are [here](wireframe/contrast-checker.png) and [here](wireframe/contrast-checker-2.png).

 the colors that will be using are as following:
 * #FF1919 (red) This will be used for borders, checked answers and box shadow.
 * #e9edf6 (white) This will be used for the majority of the font of the quiz, the buttons and the outside of the quiz.
 * #080808 (black) This will be used as the background color of all the containers
 * #ffdb00 (gold) This will be used for the color of the main header of the quiz and the box shadow for the difficulty if selected.

 ### Structure
 I will be building my website with a mobile-first approach.
 Using the Chrome developer tools to give me the iPhone 4 (320px), I will use this as the smallest screen size for styling.